-Follow the below procedure to access the IFE webpages once the IFE name has been configured.
+Perform the following procedure to access the IFE webpages once the IFE name has been configured.

-Step Action 1 Connect the IFE interface or the Ethernet switch inside the panel to the local area network (LAN).
-2 Connect the computer to the local area network (LAN).
+Step Action 1 Connect the IFE interface or the Ethernet switch inside the panel to the Local Area Network (LAN).
+2 Connect the computer to the LAN.
 3 Open Windows Explorer.
-4 Click Network, the IFE name is displayed in the list of devices.
-NOTE: If the IFE name is not displayed in the list of devices in Windows Explorer, check if the PC and the IFE interface are not connected through the router.
+4 Click Network , the IFE name is displayed in the list of devices.
+NOTE: If the IFE name is not displayed in the list of devices in Windows Explorer , check if the PC and the IFE interface are not connected through the router.
 5 Double-click the IFE name which is written on the device label located on the front face of the selected IFE interface, the login page automatically opens in the browser.
 NOTE: Default browser must be Microsoft Internet Explorer or Microsoft Edge.